nvanva/deepmistake/README.md

 - [Arefyev Nikolay, Maksim Fedoseev, Vitaly Protasov, Daniil Homskiy, Adis Davletov, Alexander Panchenko.
 DeepMistake: Which Senses are Hard to Distinguish for a Word­in­Context Model, 2021](https://www.dialog-21.ru/media/5491/arefyevnplusetal133.pdf)

 This repository further develops the original WiC model.
 The main changes are:
-- support of long usages: the original version just skipped pairs of usages longer than XLM-R can encode, DeepMistake2 intelligently trims usages to fit the encoder limitations while keeping both left and right context of substantial length for each usage;
+- support of long usages: the original version just skipped pairs of usages longer than XLM-R can encode, DeepMistake-WiC intelligently trims usages to fit the encoder limitations while keeping both left and right context of substantial length for each usage;
-- a Python package: DeepMistake2 can be installed and used as a Python package as well as by running the original inference scripts.
+- a Python package: DeepMistake-WiC can be installed and used as a Python package as well as by running the original inference scripts.

 # Installation
 First, clone the repository: